Continuing the company despite insolvency

 As soon as the share capital is used up, it must be replenished.
 This can be done through fresh capital or a debt-to-equity swap , in which creditors can become new shareholders.

 The subsequent payment is irrelevant.
 And it is not permissible to use a shareholders' resolution to avoid the impending insolvency.
 This is because the share capital (of at least €25,000) may not be distributed to shareholders.
-As soon as the capital is not available, subsequent payments cannot be made, but an insolvency application must be submitted immediately and within the deadline.
+As soon as the capital is not available, subsequent payments cannot be made, but an application for insolvency must be submitted immediately and within the deadline.

 Important to know: Managing director liability